5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 As we have already seen, bleach is harmful to the good bacteria in your septic tank and should never be used to clean the toilet.

 Most toilet tank tablets contain bleach as their active ingredient.
-Apart from being harmful to the bacteria in the septic tank, they eat away the rubber parts of your tank like the toilet flapper.
-After a while your toilet tank will start to leak, leading to more expensive repairs.
+Apart from being harmful to the bacteria in the septic tank, they eat away the rubber parts of your tank, like the toilet flapper.
+After a while, your toilet tank will start to leak, leading to more expensive repairs.

-Inside a septic-tank, there are 3 sections.
-The bottom part is where the sludge is deposited awaiting being pumped out.
-The middle section is the effluent while the top part contains the scam.
+Inside a septic tank, there are 3 sections.
+The bottom part is where the sludge is deposited, awaiting being pumped out.
+The middle section is the effluent, while the top part contains the scam.

 The scam is basically anything you don’t want inside a septic tank.
-Oils, grease, fats, non-biodegradable wipes, sanitary towels etc. some of these substances especially oils and grease are also found in the drainpipes and could potentially cause a clog or even worse a backup.
+Oils, grease, fats, non-biodegradable wipes, sanitary towels, etc. Some of these substances, especially oils and grease, are also found in the drainpipes and could potentially cause a clog or, even worse, a backup.

-Septic-safe toilet drop-ins can be used to take care of most of these waste.
+Septic-safe toilet drop-ins can be used to take care of most of this waste.
 They are inexpensive and can save you hundreds or even thousands of dollars in septic tank repairs.
 Here are some of the best septic-safe toilet drop-in tablets:

 1. Green Gobbler Septic Saver